1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

-- There is no known online equivalent to the Physical Chemistry requirement.
+- There is no known online equivalent to the Physical Chemistry subject requirement.

 - For purposes of meeting the Grade 12 Physics subject requirement you may register for SPH4U through the Independent Learning Centre (see information at www.ilc.org) and you may complete the course at the same time you are taking university courses.
 You must arrange to complete all components of the course and write the exam far enough in advance to allow for the final grade to be received by our office no later than the final transcript deadline.
+This requires that you write the final exam no later than early May.
 There is no extension of the deadline for high school credits.

-- The transcript deadline for receipt of final grades remains the same for all applicants regardless of the method you are taking the course.
-Remember that you need to take into consideration extra time for scheduling a final exam for any online course(s) you intend to complete.
+- The transcript deadline for receipt of final grades remains the same for all applicants regardless of the method of taking the course.
+Remember that to take into consideration extra time for scheduling a final exam for any online course(s) you intend to complete.
 It will also take time for the institution to mark the exam and issue the grade.
 There is no extension of the deadline for receipt of grades for online credits.

 - It is suggested that you begin any needed online courses in the fall term to ensure you will be able to complete them on time.

 Due to the specialized nature of the PharmD program, there are few equivalent courses offered in other programs.
 Most of the courses which were considered equivalents to courses in our program in the past have become admission requirements!
 Of the courses remaining in our program, for which similar course offerings are given elsewhere, the most common course exemption is currently Human Histology and Anatomy (PHM145H1), and some students also qualify for exemption in Pharmacology (PHM146H1).
-There are a few other courses for which students in a Pharmaceutical Chemistry program may be considered.
+There are a few other courses which may be considered for students who were enrolled in a Pharmaceutical Chemistry program.
 In addition, students who have successfully completed one or more years of a CCAPP- or ACPE-accredited Pharmacy program may be eligible for transfer credit assessment on a case-by-case basis.
 For details of transfer credit assessment and eligibility please click here.
 All applicants should note, however, that it will normally take four years of study to complete our PharmD program regardless of whether any transfer credits are awarded.